Photographing Holy Hill

 small f-stop, slow shutter speed, & High ISO

 Even though these photos look bright, this room is actually super dark.
 I had my f-stop at f/4, my shutter speed at 1/100, and my ISO all the way up to 2500.
-Even with those settings, my photo still came out underexposed.
-Lightroom to the rescue!
+Even with those settings, my photo still came out underexposed so I brightened them up in Lightroom.
+If I would’ve had my tripod with me at the time, that would’ve been ideal.

 N